kyleobrien/astralbot/README.md

 Changelog
 =========

+1.0.2 - Set max # characters in tweet.
+Filter out tweets that start with "when", as it's highly predictive of a meme.
+Redirect standard error to log.
+Don't favorite more than one tweet by a user in the same round.
 1.0.1 - Fixed bug where hashtag filtering wasn't working if first hastag was #selfie.
 1.0.0 - Initial release.